-From factory worker to owner of Security Ever After and consultant with Enclave Security, Russell Eubanks' career trajectory has been anything but traditional.
+From factory worker to owner of Security Ever After, Russell Eubanks' career trajectory has been anything but traditional.
 Years ago, while working a factory job, Russell realized he wanted more and started investigating options.
 He learned about his company's tuition reimbursement program and promptly signed up for computer classes at his local community college.
 He worked in the factory until early morning then attended classes during the day.

 Russell holds a bachelor's degree in computer science from the University of Tennessee at Chattanooga.
-In his free time, Russell studies leadership, keeps up with his wife and teenage son and daughter, and loves to smoke pork on his Big Green Egg.
+In his free time, Russell studies leadership, keeps up with his wife, son, and daughter, and loves to smoke pork on his Big Green Egg.
 "Only recently I learned about the importance of disconnecting from technology on a regular basis," he says.
 "I have my best ideas when I am away from a screen."
-Russell also stays busy with his recently-discovered passion for running and just recently ran the Disney Star Wars Dark Side Half Marathon with several SANS colleagues.
+Russell also stays busy with his recently discovered passion for running and just recently ran his fourth marathon.

 - GIAC Strategic Planning, Policy, and Leadership (GSTRT)

 - GIAC Critical Controls Certification (GCCC)

 - GIAC Security Essentials Certification (GSEC)

 Listen to Russell in his webcast "How to Work in Ways That Will Make Your Boss Take Notice!".